 Shape and Function

-In common with many species, horses have 4 teeth that are fundamentally different in shape and function to their other teeth; these teeth are called the canine teeth or canines.
+In common with many species, horses may have 4 teeth that are fundamentally different in shape and function to their other teeth.
+These teeth that are usually only present in males, are called the canine teeth or canines.
 They are normally placed in pairs in the interdental space half-way between the incisors and premolars in the upper jaw, and slightly further forward from that position in the lower jaw.
 The canines are sometimes referred to as bridle teeth and the reason behind that name is the proximity to the position of the bit that forms part of the bridle.
 The canines are not to be confused with wolf teeth as wolf teeth are positioned just in front of the premolar arcades.
 Canine teeth are substantial teeth; in the average horse 10 to 15 mm is visible in the mouth and there is another 50 mm of their length deeply embedded in the bone of the upper or lower jaws.
 The roots of canine teeth have pulp canals that supply nutrients to them.
 The roots curve backwards so the canines are more than up to the task of attacking other horses with them.
 Fortunately, domesticated horses don’t generally resort to serious attacks on one another.

 In the horse, we can distinguish three types of dental function and these are: